Huzbi-crypto/ImgGrabber-Quick/README.md

 I've decided to add other languages' codes as well to see which ones perform better and with more functionality and ease.

+Will try to see how it works by making a Firefox extension since Firefox is my go-to and I want to create one for my personal browser firstly. 🥸

 ### How to Run `main.js` on Browser Console

 1. On Chrome, press `Ctrl+Shift+I` to open the browser's tool.